fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 # <a name="implementation"/> Implementation

 For some people, and I definitely subscribe to that camp, it is easier to be learning something by practicing it.
-Therefore after reading and researching some the vast literature on the topic (including but not limited to talks and write-ups [Martin Fowler](https://martinfowler.com/eaaDev/EventSourcing.html), [Greg Young](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/), [Martin Kleppmann](https://www.youtube.com/watch?v=avi-TZI9t2I)) I decided to create a toy example (not built to scale nor painted) which implements some of these concepts.
+Therefore after reading and researching some the vast literature on the topic (including but not limited to talks and write-ups by [Martin Fowler](https://martinfowler.com/eaaDev/EventSourcing.html), [Greg Young](http://codebetter.com/gregyoung/2010/02/16/cqrs-task-based-uis-event-sourcing-agh/), [Martin Kleppmann](https://www.youtube.com/watch?v=avi-TZI9t2I)) I decided to create a toy example (not built to scale nor painted) which implements some of these concepts.

 Our domain will be a distributed calculator of sorts, fairly easy to reason about as well as assert the correctness of.